adityagnrao/ace-evaluator/README.md

 # ACE Evaluator

-    A tool which can be used to evaluate user access on a  MapR ACE, [Access Control Expression].
+    A tool which can be used to evaluate user access on a  MapR ACE, [Access Control Expression] (https://mapr.com/docs/52/SecurityGuide/SyntaxOfACE.html/).

 <b>Summary</b>